SIMILARITIES AND DIFFERENCES FROM PYTHON

 - split into 2 parts

-void merge_sort(data_t A[], int n) { data_t *T; T = malloc((n/2)*sizeof(*T)); assert(T != NULL); recursive_merge_sort(A, n, T); free(T); }
+void merge_sort(data_t A[], int n) { data_t *T; T = malloc((n/2)*sizeof(*T)); assert(T != NULL); recursive_merge_sort(A, n, T); free(T); } - recursive call: to sort each part

-static void recursive_merge_sort(data_t A[], int n, data_t T[]) { int mid; if (n<=1) { return; } mid = n/2; recursive_merge_sort(A, mid, T); recursive_merge_sort(A+mid, n-mid, T); merge(A, mid, n, T); }
+static void recursive_merge_sort(data_t A[], int n, data_t T[]) { int mid; if (n<=1) { return; } mid = n/2; recursive_merge_sort(A, mid, T); recursive_merge_sort(A+mid, n-mid, T); merge(A, mid, n, T); } - merge

 static void merge(data_t A[], int mid, int n, data_t T[]) { /* merge array sections A[0..mid-1] and A[mid..n-1] */ int i, s1, s2; /* copy first section into temporary array T */ for (i=0; i<mid; i++) { copy_data(T+i, A+i); } i = 0; s1 = 0; s2 = mid; /* merge second section at A[mid] with T, putting output back into section starting at A[0] */ while (s1<mid && s2<n) { if (cmp(T+s1,A+s2) < 0) { /* element from T goes next */ copy_data(A+i, T+s1); s1 += 1; } else { /* element from A goes next */ copy_data(A+i, A+s2); s2 += 1; } i += 1; } while (s1<mid) { /* copy over any remaining elements in T */ copy_data(A+i, T+s1); s1 += 1; i += 1; } /* all elements are now in their final positions */ }